Rosalynn Iuliucci

 Commonly treats: Post concussion syndrome, pediatrics, digestive and systemic conditions, sport injury, whiplash injury, acute and chronic joint pain, repetitive strain injuries, migraines and headaches.

-Rosalynn Iuliucci, OMP/D.O.M.P.
-Rosalynn is a member of the Nova Scotia Association of Osteopath...
+Rosalynn Iuliucci, D.O.M.P.
+Rosalynn is a member of the Nova Scotia Association of Osteopaths (N...
 Read More

 Select a treatment from the list on the left